Intersec/selectic/doc/changeText.md

 There are some texts in selectic.
 But sometimes it is useful to change them (because you want to translate them or to be more precise for the context usage).

 There are 3 ways to changes these texts:
-* Call the static `changetexts()` method.
+* Call the static `changeTexts()` method.
 It changes texts for all selectic components.
 * Change the `texts` property.
 It changes texts only for the component.
-* Call the `changetexts()` method on the component.
+* Call the `changeTexts()` method on the component.
 It changes texts only for the component.

 _Changes done locally are prioritary on changes done globally_.

-Changing texts on the component with property or with `changetexts()` are equivalent.
+Changing texts on the component with property or with `changeTexts()` are equivalent.

 They accept the same argument: an object which contains keys of sentences.